catreunion/classic-docu00/docs/hygraph/11Catstronauts.md

 sidebar_position: 12
 ---

-# Apollo Tutorials
+# Apollo Tutorials - Defining a schema

+Think of each object as a node and each relationship as an edge between two nodes.
+A schema defines this graph structure in Schema Definition Language (SDL).

+An amazing tutorial by Raph Terrier @ apollographql.com

+Source : [Lift-off I: Basics](https://www.apollographql.com/tutorials/lift-off-part1/feature-overview-and-setup)

 Catstronauts : A learning platform for adventurous cats (developers) who want to explore the universe (GraphQL)! 😺 🚀

-Source : [Lift-off I: Basics](https://www.apollographql.com/tutorials/lift-off-part1/feature-overview-and-setup)

 ## Setup

+In the directory of your choice with your preferred terminal, clone the starter repository.

 ```bash
 git clone https://github.com/apollographql/odyssey-lift-off-part1